IndyV/sharextended.rs/README.md

 ```

 ### TODO
-- Unwrap and expect should be replaced with proper error handling.
+- Unwrap and expect should be replaced with proper matching or flow (make good use of Option/Result).
 - Add GitHub action to build and release binaries (Windows only, since ShareX is Windows only).

 ## Motivation